-A newsletter will be sent home at the end of each week via email.
+A newsletter will be sent home every week or as needed, via email or on our web page.

 Please make sure your student has a lunch and/or lunch money on their specified extended days.
 You may put money on your student’s lunch card in the office and/or online through the district’s website.
 Also, please make sure drivers of after school care know the schedule of our kindergarten dismissal.
 They may wait in their car for the students in the kindergarten pick up area.
 Please make sure they follow the same pick up procedures as you do.
 Dismissal for kindergarten extended day is at 2:10.
 Thanks in advance!

-Homework is sent home each Friday in a red book bag.
-It is due the following Friday morning unless stated.
+Homework is sent home each day in a folder.
+It is due the following morning unless stated.
 It is up you and your student’s discretion how you allot the time to get each part of the homework done.
 District policy states that a kindergartner should spend no more than 20 focused minutes on homework per night.
 I realize that all students work at different rates and abilities.
-I prefer to see a student doing their best on what they are able to accomplish and not rushing through anything to get it done.
+We prefer to see a student doing their best on what they are able to accomplish and not rushing through anything to get it done.
 Quality of work is very important to me.
 If a student is struggling to get work done, please let me know so that we can develop a plan where they can be successful.

 Book envelopes go home each day.
 The intent of the book envelope is to send home important flyers from the school, community, district, and any classroom work that is ready to come home.
 Please empty the envelope each evening and send it back the next day.